iburaksag/python-flask-calendar-app/README.md

 > #python #flask #googlecloud #appengine #datastore #firebase #html #css #bootstrap

 In this assignment I built a calendar application that will be capable of storing events for a user on any given day.
 It will also be possible to share events with other users.
 It should be possible for a user to schedule events in any given day.
-If an event is to be shared with multiple users it should be possible to find a common free time on their shared calendars to prevent overlap.
+If an event is to be shared with multiple users it should be possible to find a common free time on their shared calendars to prevent overlap.<br><br>
 This assignment required me to use a many to many relationship between calendars and events.
 A calendar can only belong to one user but can be shared amongst users.
 An event can belong to one or more calendars.
 Please check the Assignment folder for more details.

 ## Getting Started 🏁